yu-cheng-kuo-28/yu-cheng-kuo-28/portfolio.md

 - **Description**:
   - (Work in progress) Trying to build up a chat application leveraging *TCP sockets* & *multithreading* with *C++* on *Ubuntu*
   - Progress Now: Built a basic TCP sockets connection between the server (Ubuntu VPS) and the client (my laptop).
-Learning multithreading and synchronization techniques (mutex & atomic operation) in order to build a chat application
+Learning multithreading and synchronization techniques (mutex & atomic operation) in order to craft a chat application

 - **Skills**: Synchronization · Multithreading · Ubuntu · TCP · Sockets · Linux · C++ · Git